-- A Non-Bank Inventory Financing company like WIP Funding will buy the needed inventory for your company based on purchase orders from creditworthy customers.
-This type of Inventory financing is transaction and customer credit driven.
-Some of the inventory we will purchase are garments, footwear, apparel, furniture and many other types of consumer goods.
+- A Non-Bank Inventory Financing company will buy the needed inventory for your company based on purchase orders from creditworthy customers.
+This type of Inventory Financing is transaction and customer credit driven.
+Some of the inventory we purchase are garments, footwear, apparel, furniture and other types of consumer goods.
 You can also consider this as off-balance sheet obligations or liabilities if we take title to the goods.
 We tend to make a Purchase Order specific inventory loan and expect our position to be taken out by a receivable financing lender or invoice factoring company who will be factoring receivables.
 As an alternative lender, our process steps will be much faster than a conventional bank or one offering SBA loans.

 - As a revolving inventory line of credit uses inventory that can assist a business to purchase products and materials through cash flow dips.
 The credit line is specifically for capital to buy inventory that is needed to create additional products for sale to the business’s customers.
 A loan inventory can be more robust for a borrower to acquire from alternative lenders versus accounts receivable financing or revolving credit based on your AR but be much less costly than a merchant cash advance.

-Business owners may end up selling equity in their company just to fill PO’s.
+Business owners may end up selling equity in their company to fill PO’s.
 It is essential for new business owners to realize is that they have options from different loans and lenders.
 Many time if they can get the product from their wholesalers or dealer, they can quickly create a solid receivable from creditworthy retailers.
 Many options for purchase order financing and inventory based lending are available.

 It may also be possible that the business cannot sell the item in time to pay the supplier.
-Inventory financing is a perfect solution to this common problem.
+Inventory financing is a perfect solution for this common problem.
 It is also good to show an inventory lender that you have good inventory management systems in place with a handle on your inventory turnover.
 This is important to asset-based lenders and those making asset-based loans in general.

 Another instance where inventory financing is a great solution is when a business needs to stock up on additional inventory for a specific season.
 Perhaps the company sells four times the amount of merchandise to retail during the seasonal Christmas holiday.
 It’s unrealistic for some businesses to have the free cash flow to support such a large order of materials.
-So instead of a business rejecting orders and risking lost sales, they can choose inventory finance from a lender who understands seasonal and other flexible financial solutions.
-Also replenish from suppliers or distributors and have the right amount of product on hand to sell during that time.
+Instead of a business rejecting orders and risking lost sales, they can choose inventory finance from a lender who understands seasonal and other flexible financial solutions.
+Also, replenish from suppliers or distributors and have the right amount of product on hand to sell during that time.

-When a company outsources the manufacturing for private label, the more that business can buy; many times the better deal they get on the price.
+When a company outsources the manufacturing for private label, the more that business can buy; often the better deal they get on the price.
 Companies use inventory loans to be able to place larger orders.
 They also need it to purchase inventory at a lesser amount from vendor creditors.
 The business is going to make more money for each item they sell.
 Also, have more massive profits to follow.

 WIP Funding has deep experience in company inventory financing and inventory loans.
 When strong balance sheet based traditional lenders, SBA lenders or traditional banks underwriting doesn’t offer business credit based on current assets.
 WIP Funding is there with a financial solution.
-Not only are we familiar with all the different types of inventory finance, but we have provided funding in almost every industry.
+Not only are we familiar with all the different types of inventory finance, but we have also provided funding in almost every industry.
 WIP Funding will make sure the supplier get the payment, and the business continues to run smoothly.
 It is an asset to all parties involved and most importantly to meeting the customer’s needs.
 We hope to be your critical financing tool in times of high inventory.